fdiss/franziskadisslbacherpersonalhomepage/content/blogs/_index.md

   image: ""
 ---

-I regularly disseminate and discuss my research at blogs.
-On this page, you find some of the most recent posts.
+Here you can find my most recent contributions to blogs and comments published in newspapers.